rakhi27/Design-and-Analysis-of-Algorithms/README.md

 # Week 4 - Kosaraju's algorithm
 Find the strongly connected components (strictly speaking, the sizes only) of a graph with 800k nodes.
 This was implemented in the recursive and in the iterative way

+# Week 5 - Dijkstra's shortest-path algorithm
+Run Dijkstra's shortest-path algorithm on a graph, using 1 (the first vertex) as the source vertex, and compute the shortest-path distances between 1 and every other vertex of the graph.
+If there is no path between a vertex v and vertex 1, we'll define the shortest-path distance between 1 and v to be 1000000.